D-Sketon/hexo-theme-reimu/README.en.md

     text: ../images/cursor/reimu-cursor-text.png
 ```

-#### Responsive Banner Image (v0.2.0+)
+#### Responsive Banner (v0.2.0+)

-Disabled by default, enable it on and providing the corresponding size of the image and media query can improve the LCP on mobile to some extent
+Disabled by default.
+When enabled and provided with corresponding image sizes and media queries, it can improve mobile LCP performance

 ```yml
 banner_srcset:
 enable: false